PIM1206 - Premiums: lease granted on or after 25 August 1971: term of lease treated as shorter than stated

 The length of a lease is normally treated as being equal to the term for which it was granted.
-This page and PIM1207 explain when you need to treat some different period as the length of a lease for the purposes of the charge on premiums etc. They apply to leases granted on or after 25 August 1971.
+This page and PIM1207 explain when you need to treat some different periods as the length of a lease for the purposes of the charge on premiums etc. They apply to leases granted on or after 25 August 1971.
 If you need to know about a lease granted before 25 August 1971:

 - see PIM1208 for leases granted after 12 June 1969 but before 25 August 1971,